anthonycysa/Wireshark-network-analysis-lab/README.md

 ### 🦈 Wireshark Launch

 This screenshot shows the Wireshark GUI successfully launched on the TryHackMe AttackBox, with available network interfaces displayed and ready for packet capture.
-### 🟦 Wireshark Launch

-This screenshot shows the Wireshark GUI successfully launched on the TryHackMe AttackBox, with available network interfaces displayed and ready for packet capture.

 ![Wireshark Launch](wireshark-launch.jpg)